-1 XI.
-SHOWDANCE RULES 2 FRODUCTION 3 4 5 6 A. 1N 1.
-TRODUCTION TITLES: Showdance titles, which are solo performance championships, may be danced in two divisions: Ballroom or Latin.
-7 8 9 10 11 2.
-DANCES ALLOWED: In Ballroom Showdance Championships, the dances shall be selected from the following: Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep.
+1 2 3 4 5 6 a.
+No embellishments of standard figures.
+No change of levels, head rolls, foot flicks, syncopations or delayed timings unless specified within the approved syllabus. b.
+In addition to Closed Syllabus Events, organizers may offer open syllabus events for Pre-Teen II provided they do not eliminate any closed divisions as well.
+Couples dancing in this category must still wear approved costuming for that age level.
+7 8 9 10 11 12 13 G. LLABUS - JUNIOR, YOUTH &amp; ADULT Couples competing in the "Junior", "Youth" and "Adult" categories are not restricted in syllabi unless competing in a "Syllabus" event, or otherwise stipulated by the organizer. a.
+No embellishments of standard figures.
+No change of levels, head rolls, foot flicks, syncopations or delayed timings unless specified within the approved syllabus.
+14 XI.
+SHOWDANCE RULES 15 16 A. INT TRODUCTION 10 17 18 19 л.
+TITLES: Showdance titles, which are solo performance championships, may be danced in two divisions: Ballroom or Latin.
+20 21 22 23 24 2.
+DANCES ALLOWED : In Ballroom Showdance Championships, the dances shall be selected from the following: Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep.
 In Latin Showdance Championships the dances shall be selected from the following: Cha-Cha, Samba, Rumba, Paso Doble, Jive.
-12 B. SH OWDANCE RULES: The following rules may be used by Competition Organizers who wish to use 13 2, alternate format as noted in this rule book, rule III.
+25 B. SH OWDANCE RULES: The following rules may be used by Competition Organizers who wish to use 26 Iternate format as noted in this rule book, rule III.
 D. 27.
-14 Dances 15 16 17 18 19 20 In Ballroom Show Dance events the dances must be selected from one up to all of the five regular Ballroom dances, and in the Latin Show Dance events from one up to all of the five regular Latin dances.
+27 28 29 30 31 32 33 1.
+Dances In Ballroom Show Dance events the dances must be selected from one up to all of the five regular Ballroom dances, and in the Latin Show Dance events from one up to all of the five regular Latin dances.
 It is the duty of the Adjudicators to assess the Character of each style as part of their assessment.
 Dancers must perform the same show and choreography throughout the rehearsal and the competition.
-21 2.
-Time 22 23 24 25 The time of the show must be up to a maximum of 4 minutes.
+34 35 36 37 38 2.
+Time The time of the show must be up to a maximum of 4 minutes.
 The time limit must not be exceeded under any circumstances.
 The time limit is to include walk on and exit from the floor.
 Exceeding the time limit leads to direct disqualification.
-23 26 3.
-Lifts 27 28 5.
-Three lifts are permitted for the whole performance.
+39 40 41 3.
+Lifts Three lifts are permitted for the whole performance.
 These can be performed anywhere in the show.
-29 30 4.
+42 43 44 45 46 4.
 Music The invitation for a Show Dance Competition must advise the couples of possible sound carriers.
-The 30 31 32 33 sound carriers for a Show Dance Competition must advise the couples of possible sound carriers.
 The sound carriers for a Show Dance Competition will always be: a.
 Compact Disc, b. mp3 Player/ iPod/ iPad, c.
 USB Audio media.
-34 5.
-The Competition 35 36 37 38 39 Conditions including lighting must be the same for all couples throughout the show including entrance and exit.
+47 48 49 50 51 52 5.
+The Competition Conditions including lighting must be the same for all couples throughout the show including entrance and exit.
 Preceding every Show Dance Competition there must be an official rehearsal, where all the couples have a reasonable time to test their show.
 To attend the rehearsal is an obligation for all couples and the chairman of adjudicators.
-40 6.
-Props 41 42 43 Props are permitted provided they are never discarded by the couple during the entrance, performance, and exit.
-44 7.
-Order of Dancing 45 46 47 Order of dancing shall be drawn by ballot, at which all the competitors or chosen representatives have a right to be present.
-47 8.
-Time between Rounds 49 50 0.
-There is to be a minimum of 30 minutes between each round of a Show Dance.
-51 52 53 9.
-Marking system The normal system of marking will be applied. (i.e. In the Final the adjudicators will place the couples in order of merit).
+52 53 6.
+Props